kubevirt/community/design-proposals/vm-rollout-strategy/vm-rollout-strategy.md

 ### CPU Hot Plug
 Since the LiveUpdateFeatures API will be deprecated the `spec.template.spec.domain.cpu.maxSockets`field of the VM object will become mutable and stays optional.
-If it is not set by the user then the maxSockets value will continue to be internally computed according the cluster-wide `maxHotPlugRatio`, as it is done today.

 Changes to `spec.template.spec.domain.cpu.maxSockets` would require a restart of the VM.
 This would also set the `RestartRequired` condition.

+If it is not set by the user then the maxSockets value will continue to be internally computed according the cluster-wide `maxHotPlugRatio`, as it is done today.

 CPU hot plug is triggered by changing `spec.template.spec.domain.cpu.sockets`.
 This change will be propagated to the VMI object as long as its value is lower than the value of `MaxSockets` on the last VM startup.
 Increasing the value of the `spec.template.spec.domain.cpu.sockets` beyond the `MaxSockets` will require a restart to take effect.

+The `RestartRequired` condition is guaranteed to be present on the VM object right after a change to the VM object was made *and* a restart is required.

 ### Memory Hot Plug